 Tell stories instead

-I knew the only voice possible was the one I settled on in Mrs. Davis’ third grade classroom.
-I share stories from a first person point of view because I can only speak with conviction about my own experience.
-How can I tell anyone else what to do when they travel, or when they want to start a new business, or take a risk?
+I knew the only voice possible was the one I settled on in Mrs. Davis’ third-grade classroom.
+I share stories from the first-person point of view because I can only speak with conviction about my own experience.
+How can I tell anyone else what to do when they travel, or when they want to start a new business or take a risk?
 What I can do is share my learning and hope by writing stories about universal themes like appreciation, simplicity, family, and adventure that someone, somewhere will connect with the growth and feel it for themselves.

 Making a habit of it